-A few shallow drainage ditches carry water from the irrigated fields off the property.
-The southeastern end of the property is the highest area of the property and so water runoff generally flows west and north into Deer Creek near the northwestern end of the property.
-The location and size of the drainage ditches observed within the property during the May 24, 2010 site visit are similar to what has been reported within the property previously (City of Elk Grove 2009; Williams Wildland Consulting 2005).
-The property is consistent with the requirements of the Conservation Easement for ditches and canals.
+As stated above, a few small drainage ditches currently carry water from the irrigated fields off of the property.
+The location and size of these drainage ditches observed during the April 26, 2011 site visit are similar to what has been reported within the property previously (City of Elk Grove 2009, 2010; Williams Wildland Consulting 2005).
+The property usage is consistent with the requirements of the Conservation Easement for ditches and canals.

-3.9 CONSERVATION FEATURES
+3.9 Conservation Features